jancorg/jancorg.github.io/source/_posts/2015-01-02-hubot-a-bot-for-automating-daily-tasks-or-anything-else.markdown

 Build an image with docker or just use the commands for testing it.
 Nodejs setup instructions can be found on [joyent's nodejs repo](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)

-This also install [slack adapter](https://github.com/slackhq/hubot-slack) and [hubot-scripts](https://github.com/github/hubot-scripts) and [githubot](https://github.com/iangreenleaf/githubot) npm packages, so you can figure out how next steps will be.
+This also installs [slack adapter](https://github.com/slackhq/hubot-slack) and [hubot-scripts](https://github.com/github/hubot-scripts) and [githubot](https://github.com/iangreenleaf/githubot) npm packages, so you can figure out how next steps will be.

-Well, let me introduce you to Marvin, my hubot instance, named like Hithicker's guide to galaxy robot.
+Let me introduce you to Marvin, my hubot instance, named like Hitchhicker's guide to galaxy assistant robot.

 ``` text
                     _____________________________